10 Disadvantages Of Zero Waste

 Solution:

-Also, don’t compare your journey with others – zero waste will look different to every person.
+Reframe the goal.
+Aim for low waste or less waste, not zero.
+Don’t compare your journey with others – zero waste will look different to every person.
 Everyone has an individual approach and different options than yours.
 Just focus on doing your best!

 8. Zero waste can cause anxiety

-This is also called eco-anxiety (yep – it’s a real term) and it is described as a chronic fear of environmental doom.
+This is called eco-anxiety (yep – it’s a real term) and it is described as a chronic fear of environmental doom.

 Solution: